St. Augustine offers many attractions that highlight the history of the city with trained, professional re-enactors bringing history to life.

 Saturday

-Reenactors bring the 1740 Battle of Bloody Mose to life during an all-day event.
+Reenactors bring the 1740 Battle of Bloody Mose to life during this annual event.

 Saturday